christophstrasen/LQR/viz_high_level/README.md

 - `label`: window title shown by the runner.
 - `visualsTTL`: base fade duration; defaults to `adjustInterval` if unset.
 - `visualsTTLFactor`: multiplies `visualsTTL` to stretch or shrink all fades.
-- `visualsTTLFactors`: optional per-kind multipliers for source/match/expire layers.
+- `visualsTTLFactors`: optional per-kind multipliers for source/joined/final/expire layers.
-- `visualsTTLLayerFactors`: optional per-border-layer multipliers on top of `match` TTLs.
+- `visualsTTLLayerFactors`: optional per-border-layer multipliers on top of the joined/final TTLs.
 - `adjustInterval`: how often the layout/zoom logic can run; also used as TTL fallback when `visualsTTL` is nil.
 - `playbackSpeed` / `ticksPerSecond`: pacing of demo events; pick one style per demo.
 - `clockMode`: whether the clock is driven by Love frames or the demo driver.